nishi2go/maximo-liberty-docker/README.md

 ## How to use a custom build image.

-In order to install industry solutions e.g. Oil & Gas, Service Providers and etc, you can use a custom Maximo image in the ``` custom ``` directory.
-You can add the scripts to ``` custom/Dockerfile ```.
-There are Maximo for Oil & Gas sample scripts in the dockerfile.
+To install industry solutions e.g. Oil & Gas, Service Providers and the other offerings, you can use a custom Maximo dockerfile which aims to extend the original Maximo installation container.
+A sample script ``` custom/Dockerfile ``` allows to run IBM Installation Manager, unzip Interim Fixes and/or etc at a build time.
+You can find a Maximo for Oil & Gas sample in the dockerfile.
 Please uncomment the section in the file to install the Maximo for Oil & Gas V7.6.1 onto Maximo Asset Management V7.6.1.1.

-#### Sample steps to install Oil and Gas Industry Solution.
+#### Sample steps to install Maximo for Oil and Gas Industry Solution.

 1. Uncomment the installation section in ``` custom/Dockerfile ```.
     ```dockerfile